Mohammad-Javad Bahonar

-Mohammad-Javad Bahonar (محمدجواد باهنر, 5 September 1933 – 30 August 1981) was a Shia Iranian theologian and politician who served as the Prime Minister of Iran for less than one month in August 1981.
-Bahonar and other members of Mohammad-Ali Rajai's government were assassinated by Mujahideen-e Khalq.
+Mohammad-Javad Bahonar (محمدجواد باهنر, 5 September 1933 – 30 August 1981) was a Shia Iranian theologian and politician who served as the Prime Minister of Iran for less than one month, in August 1981.
+On 30 August, Bahonar and other members of Mohammad-Ali Rajai's government were assassinated by Mujahideen-e Khalq.

 Early life

 Mohammad Javad Bahonar was born on 3 September 1933 in Kerman, Iran.
 His father was a simple tradesman and had a little shop in the city of Kerman.
-He was the second child of nine, and his family was very poor.
-As a child, he was taught the Quran at the local Makk-tab-Khaneh (parochial school attended by the students very often at the house of local mullah before national school system was put in place) also learning to read and write Persian.
+He was the second child of nine in a very poor family.
+As a child, he was taught the Quran at the local Makk-tab-Khaneh (parochial school attended by the students very often at the house of local mullah before national school system was put in place) also learning to read and write in Persian.
 Guided by the Ayatollah Haghighi, he studied at the Masoumieh seminary.
 At the same time he could obtain the degree of fifth of ancient school.

 Education

 Bahonar passed his primary school at Masoumieh School of Kerman.
 In 1953, he went to Qom Seminary and attended in the class of Ruhollah Khomeini, the leader of Iranian revolution.
 He received a PhD in theology from the University of Tehran.
-Also, he was faculty member of the Tehran University and taught religious lessons and theology.
+Also, he was faculty member of the Tehran University and taught theology.

 Revolutionary activities

 Before Iranian revolution

-Bahonar was a reviler of the Pahlavi dynasty and had activities against Mohammad Reza Shah that led to imprisonment him in 1963, 1964, and 1975.
+Bahonar was a reviler of the Pahlavi dynasty and had activities against Mohammad Reza Shah that led to his imprisonment in 1963, 1964, and 1975.
 On 1963, he was jailed for opposing the Shah's White Revolution.
-Also, during exile of Khomeini in Iraq and France, he continued his revolutionary activities and was an influential member among Khomeini's followers.
+Also, during the time of Khomeini's exile to Iraq and France, he continued his revolutionary activities and was an influential member among Khomeini's followers.
 Bahonar along with Morteza Motahari was active speaker of Hosseiniyeh Ershad, a religious lecture hall in the Tehran.